zaps166/NFSIISE/README.md

 ### Information:
 * This game can run on ARM devices, also on Android.
 Only **32-bit little-endian** CPUs are supported.
-* The performance is lower than original assembly code.
+* The performance is lower than the original assembly code.
 * It can be less stable than assembly code due to possible translation bugs.

 ### Requirements:
 * SDL2 (32-bit) and OpenGL (32-bit),
 * target must be 32-bit little-endian,
-* GCC 4.9 or higher (currenlty Clang is not supported).
+* GCC 4.9 or higher (currently Clang is not supported).

 ### Compilation: